rsaavedraf/fxp/README.md

 ideally run with zero inaccuracy warnings, regardless of frac bits in use.

-Function sqrt() now implemented.

-Function powxy() coming very soon.
+Functions sqrt() and powxy now implemented, also using lg2 and pow2.

 Later:
 - Trigonometric functions